grafbase/grafbase/crates/grafbase-sdk/changelog/unreleased.md

 ## Features

-- Directives now have a `.deserialize_arguments_seed()` method for stateful deserialization of the arguments.
+- Directives now have a `.arguments_seed()` method for stateful deserialization of the arguments.